lusee-night/calibrator_wf/README.md

 Waveforms are located in the `waveforms` directory.
 The latest waveform is `waveforms/calibrator_231001.bin`.
 It can also be found at zenodo [here](https://zenodo.org/record/).
-It is stored as a set of small endian 16 bit signed integers.
+It is stored as a set of little-endian 16 bit signed integers.
 It can be read into python as
 ```
 import numpy as np
 filename = 'waveforms/calibrator_231001.bin'